dsmrreader/dsmr-reader/README.md

 ##### Extra's #####
 Running the headless Raspbian netinstall?
 You might like Bash completion.
 Check [this article](https://www.howtoforge.com/how-to-add-bash-completion-in-debian) how to do this.

 Running the full Rasbian install?
 You should check whether you require the [Wolfram Engine](http://www.wolfram.com/raspberry-pi/), which is installed by default, but takes about a whopping 500 MB disk space!
-Run <code>sudo apt-get purge wolfram-engine</code> if you don't need it.
+Run `sudo apt-get purge wolfram-engine` if you don't need it.

 ----